yidahc/calories/README.md

 ### How to Get started?
 Simply fill in the input fields and hit submit!
+You can now start counting your calories based on your BMI and gender

 ### Customer Quote
 Satisfied Customer- " If it wasn't for this app I would have never been able to get my weight down! also at my age one forgets everything !"